We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Streptococcus thermophilus PXN 66

-Bio-Kult Original can also be used alongside antibiotics to help maintain or restore gut bacteria balance, as well as prior to and during travel to protect against traveler’s diarrhea.
+Bio-Kult Original and Bio-Kult Boosted can also be used alongside antibiotics to help maintain or restore gut bacteria balance, as well as prior to and during travel to protect against traveler’s diarrhea.

 Bio-Kult Infantis is formulated to support the digestive and immune systems of infants, toddlers, and young children.
 Rather than capsules, the supplement comes in a powder form that can be mixed with water, milk, or food.

-Each sachet contains 1 billion CFUs, 100 IU of vitamin D3, and over 1 mg of docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA), two types of omega-3 fatty acids.
+Each sachet contains 1 billion CFUs, 100 IU of vitamin D3, and more than 1 milligram (mg) of docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA), two types of omega-3 fatty acids.

 However, there’s currently insufficient evidence to recommend the routine use of probiotic supplements in healthy infants or young children for general health (

-Furthermore, as research is generally limited in infants and kids, it’s important to talk with your pediatrician before giving your child Bio-Kult Infantis.
+Because research in infants and kids is generally limited, it’s important to talk with your pediatrician before giving your child Bio-Kult Infantis.

-Additionally, due to containing fish-derived DHA and EPA powder, this supplement is unsuitable for vegetarians or kids with fish allergies.
+Additionally, because this supplement contains fish-derived DHA and EPA powder, it is unsuitable for vegetarians or kids with fish allergies.

 Bio-Kult Mind is designed to support both digestive and brain health.

-While studies on Bacillus subtilis are currently limited to worm studies, it’s being researched for its potential role in protecting against Alzheimer’s and Parkison’s disease.
+While research on Bacillus subtilis is currently limited to worm studies, it’s being researched for its potential role in protecting against Alzheimer’s disease and Parkinson’s disease.
 However, these effects have not been confirmed in humans (

 In addition to 1 billion CFUs of Bacillus subtilis, each capsule provides 2 mg of zinc and 45 mg of grape and blueberry extracts.

-Grapes and blueberries are known to be high in flavonoids, which are plant compounds with antioxidant and anti-inflammatory properties that have been linked to brain-function benefits and a reduced risk of Alzheimer’s disease (
+Grapes and blueberries are known to be high in flavonoids, plant compounds with antioxidant and anti-inflammatory properties that have been linked to brain function benefits and a reduced risk of Alzheimer’s disease (

 Still, the specific benefits of Bio-Kult Mind for brain health and brain-related diseases have not been studied.